Mike Capps (executive): Epic Games

 Capps has been a game designer, executive producer, head writer, lead programmer, research professor, and studio executive.
 He is best known for his decade as the president of Epic Games, makers of the mega-hit Gears of War, Infinity Blade, Fortnite franchises, and the award-winning Unreal Engine.
 Under his leadership, Epic was named Studio of the Year at the 2006 Spike Video Game Awards, the North Carolina Technology Association 2007 Large Company of the Year, and the NCTA 2008 Top Industry Driven Technology Company of the Year.
 In addition, Gears of War won the Best Game and the Technology Award at Game Developers Choice Awards in 2007.

 Capps also successfully defended video games using free speech before the U.S. Supreme Court.
 He stepped down from the post of president in December 2012.

 Autarch

 Capps is co-owner of Autarch LLC, responsible for award-winning tabletop role-playing games, such as Adventurer Conqueror King.

-Diveplane
+Howso (formerly Diveplane)

 In 2018, Capps co-founded and became the CEO of Diveplane Corporation, an artificial intelligence start-up company based in Raleigh, North Carolina, along with Dr. Chris Hazard and Mike Resnick.
 Diveplane has eighteen employees and is backed by $3.5 million.
 It is working the areas of healthcare and NASCAR racing simulation.
-In 2019, Diveplane won first place at the UBS Future of Finance Challenge for its platform, GEMENAI.
+In 2019, Diveplane won first place at the UBS Future of Finance Challenge for its platform, GEMINAI.
+In September 2023, Diveplane rebranded as Howso alongside the release of the open source version of the Howso Engine in a critical step towards meaningful social impact.